 It also allows them to address the dog from a distance without having to worry about running to catch the dog.
 Whether the dog is two feet or 20 feet away, it doesn’t matter; the remote collar will make the connection.

 I found some footage of Cesar demonstrating the method of claiming space.
 Unfortunately, the touch is not in the view of the camera and he resorts to using basic obedience commands, including “Sit” and “Stay,” which he did not do in his Dog Whisperer days.

 Due to the bad media he was getting, he’s since switched his approach to appease certain groups, but the message is the same: touch followed by presence to communicate you’ve heard your dog’s message and are now in control of the situation.

-I hope this training session clip helps to clarify a few things when claiming space at the door.
-This simple routine has a lot of applications that one may not think of right off the bat, but for the true dog whisperers out there, it’s clear as day.
+I hope this training session clip helps explain how to properly claim space at the door.
+This simple routine has a lot of applications you may not think of right away.
+But for the true dog whisperers out there, it’s clear as day.